 By raising awareness about the ethical issues in healthcare, the documentary is contributing to an ongoing dialogue surrounding medical malpractice and the need for systemic change within the U.S. healthcare system.

 Contact Our Queens, NY Law Office

-Trying to pursue a CRPS lawsuit?
-Call (718) 866-3664 or fill out our online contact form to schedule a consultation with an experienced complex regional pain syndrome lawyer today.
+Preparing to file a CRPS lawsuit?
+Call (718) 866-3664 to schedule a consultation with a skilled medical malpractice lawyer in NY.

 - $11,000,000 Settlement

 - $4.8 Million Settlement

 “Working with David as my personal injury lawyer was more than I could have asked for.”